 Security whitepaper

-You can also set a custom domain name for your emails as well.
-So if you’re a power user of Google services from documents, slides, drive as well as Google meetings then you’ll love Workspace.
-You can also integrate Workspace with a physical key and 2FA for an even greater level of security.
+You can also set up a custom domain name for your emails and 30 email aliases.
+So if you’re a power user of Google services from documents, slides, drive, and Google meetings, then you’ll love Workspace.
+You can also integrate Workspace with a physical key and 2FA for even greater security.

-I find that Google Workspace is one of the best options for email hosting if you’re going to be using all the features provided with your account.
-If all you’re looking for however is email, then it’s too expensive as the price point is per inbox user which can add up quick if you want to have multiple custom email addresses.
+Google Workspace is one of the best options for email hosting if you’re going to be using all the features provided with your account.
+If all you’re looking for, however, is email, then it’s too expensive as the price point is per inbox user, which can add up quickly if you want to have multiple custom email addresses.

 Pros:

-- It’s the paid version of Gmail, a service you’re probably already quite familiar with.
+- It’s the paid version of Gmail and other apps, a service you’re probably already quite familiar with.

 - Your data is your own, no more ads too within your email client.